Fermat-ORG/fermat-framework/FERMAT-WHITE-PAPER.md

 <br>
 ### Conclusion

 We have proposed a Framework for developing and running trust-less financial applications.
 The Fermat Framework shows the way of how to keep the End User away from trusted third parties at a higher level.
-We propose the solution to several problems at the same time.
-The hightlights of our work are:
+We propose a solution to several problems at the same time.
+The highlights of our work are:

 * How to exchange meta-data in a trust-less way
-* How to prevent the lost of private keys (funds and identities)
+* How to prevent the loss of private keys (funds and identities)
-* How to maximize reusibillity by building with Plug-ins
+* How to maximize reusability by building with Plug-ins
-* How to enable even non-developers to create and deploy their own wallets in a Wordpress style.
+* How to enable even non-developers to create and deploy their own wallets in a WordPress style.

 With this system we enable a new ecosystem of trust-less financial applications that are both crypto and digital asset enabled.